JoeWoodworker

 A4: Harbor Freight has a venturi pump rated at 28.3" of mercury and 4.2 CFM for only $17.
 Could this be used for a vacuum press?

 • First, HF rates it at 4.2 CFM.
 This the air consumption, not the vacuum flow.
-What's important though is that the true air consumption was almost 8 CFM.
+What's important is that the true air consumption was almost 8 CFM.
 In fact, I sent them two more units for testing because I thought the first venturi I sent had to be defective.
 It wasn't.
 They all gulped up 8 CFM of air to pull full vacuum.

 • Second, they only pulled between 1.75 and 2.05 CFM of vacuum flow.
 That's a loss co-efficient of 75 percent.